 LEARN

-Waking up the day after an intense arm session, barely able to lift a coffee cup, is a familiar frustration for many lifters.
-That deep, lingering ache is biceps DOMS, or delayed-onset muscle soreness, and it typically sets in 12 to 24 hours after exercises like curls or chin-ups push the muscle beyond its usual limits.
-Understanding why it happens and how long it lasts makes it far easier to manage without sacrificing training progress.
+Waking up unable to lift a coffee cup after an intense arm session is a familiar frustration for lifters.
+That deep, lingering ache is biceps DOMS, delayed-onset muscle soreness, and it typically sets in 12 to 24 hours after curls, chin-ups, or rows push the muscle past its usual limits.
+Knowing why it happens and how long it lasts makes it far easier to manage without losing training progress.

 Is Bicep DOMS Normal After a Workout?